jenkinsci/build-monitor-plugin/README.md

 # Jenkins CI Build Monitor Plugin

-Provides a highly visible, subtly animated view of the current project status.
+Build Monitor Plugin provides a highly visible view of the status of selected Jenkins jobs.

-Ideal as an Extreme Feedback Device to be displayed on a screen on your office wall.
+It easily accommodates different computer screen sizes and is ideal as an Extreme Feedback Device to be displayed on a screen on your office wall.
+(Inspired by the no longer maintained RadiatorView plugin).

 ## Setting up